barbazul/1kfa/mod_guide_player.md

 # The Pursuit Mini-game

+When dangerous foes are chasing the PCs, use these rules to determine what happens.

+When a player first declares that they are going to Bravely Run Away

+ * Starting player declares
+ * Other players declare whether their character joins
+ * One character - the one with the most Items + PACK is declared the "rabbit"
+ * Best 3 of 5 rounds
+ * Rabbit flips Anchors, solo
+   * One level of disadvantage if they have > 2 Item cards
+   * One level of disadvantage if they have > 2 PACK cards
+ * For the next 3 rounds, the rabbit flips anchors (with disadvantage), but can be helped by any of the other joining PCs.
+   The best result between the rabbit's flip and the helper's resolves the round.
+   Each one of the rounds can be helped by Int, Str, or Dex, without repeating.
+   The help must be justified by the attribute.
    * Int
      * Hiding
      * Using words to influence a crowd
    * Str
      * Climbing a wall
      * Making a great leap
    * Dex
      * Sliding / tumbling down an embankment
      * Dancing across a precarious rooftop
      * Jumping from the second floor onto a waiting horse

-When dangerous foes are chasing the players' characters, use these rules to determine what happens.

-When a player first declares that they are going to Bravely Run Away

- * Starting player declares
- * Other players declare whether their character joins
- * One character - the one with the most Items + WEALTH + PACK is declared the "rabbit"
- * Best 3 of 5 rounds
- * Rabbit flips Anchors, solo
-   * One level of disadvantage if they have > 2 Item cards
-   * One level of disadvantage if they have > 2 WEALTH cards
-   * One level of disadvantage if they have > 2 PACK cards
- * For the next 3 rounds, the rabbit flips anchors (with disadvantage), but can be helped by any of the other joining players' characters, each one of the rounds can be helped by Int, Str, or Dex, without repeating.
-The help must be justified by the attribute.
-The best result between the rabbit's flip and the helper's resolves the round.
  * The last flip must be made by the rabbit alone.
- * If the pursuers win 2 flips in a row, they can make a move in the middle of the pursuit if appropriate, like firing a volley of arrows or sounding some kind of alarm
+ * If the pursuers ever win 2 flips in a row, they can make a move in the middle of the pursuit if appropriate, like firing a volley of arrows or sounding some kind of alarm

 # Encumbrance Penalties